MasatoKokubo/DebugTrace-net/README_details.md

-The following are examples of C# and Visual Basic source used DebugTrace-net methods and the log of when it has been executed.
+The following are examples of C# source used DebugTrace-net methods and the log of when it has been executed.

 &emsp;&emsp;_ReadmeExample.cs_
 ```c#